mapoetto/CEH-Bible/README.md

     + Search Files with the name of the user in it: find / -name "*USER*" -type f -ls 2>/dev/null
     + Search Files with the word password in the home directory: grep -i password -R .
 + Look for process execution.
 Probably there could be some process running as root, and they could be exploitable: ps -ef --forest
++ If you have to pass a file you can expose an http server with:python3 -m http.server and use wget on target machine

 ### Tips for windows:
 + evil-winrm is a program to interact with RPC windows and other protocols